HenrikBengtsson/my-paragliding-setup/README.md

-# My paragliding gadgets
+# My Paragliding Setup

 _Last updated: 2023-01-15_

 I've got the following devices on my paragliding cockpit since May
 2022:

+* Display: [ONYX BOOX Poke 3] Android 7-inch e-reader running the XCTrack app

 * Vario: [BlueFlyVario] w/ Bluetooth & GPS v22

-* Display: [ONYX BOOX Poke 3] Android 7-inch e-reader running the XCTrack app

 * Keyboard: [Recoil Waterproof Bluetooth Media Button]

 Everything is attached using industrial-strength velcro.
-In addition to this, I carry an Android phone in my pocket that shares internet with the Poke 3 e-reader for XCTrack live location sharing and viewer.
+In addition to this, I carry an Android phone in my pocket that shares internet with the Poke 3 e-reader for XCTrack live location sharing and viewing.

 <figure style="margin-top: 3ex;">
   <img